intel/sawr/sawr_master/INSTALL.md

 ---------------------

 Follow these instructions to set up the software stack on your robot.
-Once set up, refer to [LAUNCH.md](LAUNCH.md) for instructions on how to use the software stack.
+Once set up, refer to [LAUNCH.md](LAUNCH.md) for instructions on how to run and use the software stack.

+SAWR uses ROS (Robot Operating System, an open-source middleware framework for robotics) but this is _not_ a tutorial on how to use ROS for mobile autonomous robotics.
+Please see the [ROS wiki](http://wiki.ros.org/) and also the many excellent [books on ROS](http://wiki.ros.org/Books).
+Please also visit and follow the [SAWR 01.org project page](https://01.org/sawr) for more discussion, information, and resources for learning about robotics using SAWR.

 Install Ubuntu 16.04
 --------------------

-The SW stack is based on [ROS Kinetic][ROS] which works best under [Ubuntu 16.04][Ubuntu] Both the [Intel&reg; Joule&trade;][Joule] and the [UP Board from Aaeon][UP] support desktop versions of Ubuntu 16.04.
+The SAWR software stack is based on [ROS Kinetic][ROS] which works best under [Ubuntu 16.04][Ubuntu] Both the [Intel&reg; Joule&trade;][Joule] and the [UP Board from Aaeon][UP] support desktop versions of Ubuntu 16.04.

-**NOTE:** During setup, it is highly recommended that you do NOT use a username or password that are used elsewhere, and also you should NOT store personal information (including web browser caches or web service account credentials) on the robot.
-You may also want to use a separate account for administration and run the robot software on an account without sudo access.
+**NOTE:** During setup, it is highly recommended that you _DO NOT_ use a username or password that are used elsewhere, and also you _DO NOT_ store personal information (including web browser caches or web service account credentials) on the robot.
+You may also want to use a separate account for administration and run the SAWR software on an account the robot on without sudo access.

-As noted later, among other issues, remote access to ROS can be insecure.
+As noted later, among other issues, remote access to ROS can be insecure unless you take special effort to secure it.

 ### UP Board (included with the Intel Realsense Robotic Development Kit)